Storytellers

 2026 Featured Tellers

-DONALD DAVID
+DONALD DAVIS

 Known as the “Dean of Storytelling,” Donald Davis weaves tales that are heartfelt, humorous, and deeply rooted in Appalachian tradition.
 His stories-often drawn from his own childhood in the mountains of North Carolina-transport listeners into a world where laughter and nostalgia go hand in hand.